 Describes how major projects are secured and financed.
 Explains activities of the multilateral development banks in and other aid-funded projects.

-U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
+U.S. companies bidding on Government tenders may qualify for U.S. Government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult with the Advocacy Center on foreign government contracts and for additional information.
+Consult Advocacy for Foreign Government Contracts for additional information.